esp-rs/book/src/installation/riscv-and-xtensa.md

 On Windows (`%USERPROFILE%\export-esp.ps1`)
   - There is **no need** to execute the file for Windows users.
 It is only created to show the modified environment variables.

-On Unix based systems (`$HOME/export-esp.sh`).
+On Unix-based systems (`$HOME/export-esp.sh`).
 There are different ways of sourcing the file:
 - Source this file in every terminal:
    1. Source the export file: `. $HOME/export-esp.sh`